 Once the project is initialised, you can click on

 Launch Console button on the pop up screen.
 If you already have a Hasura Cloud account before, you can manually create a new project by clicking on the

 + New Project action at the top, followed by

 This will open up Hasura Console for your project.
 It should look something like this:

 The next step is to connect the database to Hasura.
-We can make use of Heroku's free Postgres database tier to set this up.
+We can make use of Neon's free Postgres database tier to set this up.
 Head to the

 Data tab on the Console and click on